This article is an extract from GTDT Patents 2021. Please click here for the full guide.

 The Unified Patent Court (UPC) is a future international court whose jurisdiction will apply to disputes concerning European unitary patents (UP) and European patents (EP).
-The legal basis is essentially formed by three legal acts: the European Regulations 1257/2012 on the UP, the Regulation 1260/2012 on the translation regime, and the international Agreement on the UPC (UPCA).
-The UPCA was signed by 25 EU member states in February 2013.
-For the court to start its work, the UPCA must be ratified by 13 EU states, including three contracting states with the most European patents in force, before the agreement was signed.
-UPs will take effect from this day onwards.
+The legal basis is essentially formed by three legal acts: the European Regulations 1257/2012 on the UP, the Regulation 1260/2012 on the translation regime, and the international Agreement on a Unified Patent Court (UPCA).
+The UPCA was signed by 25 EU member states on 19 February 2013.
+For the UPC to start its work, the UPCA must be ratified by 13 EU states, including the three contracting states with the most European patents in force before the agreement was signed.
 In addition, there are the Rules of Procedure of the Unified Patent Court (current status: 18th draft of 19 October 2015).

 What is the current status of the UPC?

 So far, 16 ratifications have been made.
 As the UK deposited the formal withdrawal of its ratification on 20 July 2020, Germany, France and Italy are now the three relevant states with the most European patents in force.

 France and Italy have already ratified the UPCA.
 In Germany, the initial Consent Act for the ratification of the UPCA as passed in 2017 was declared null and void on formal grounds by the Federal Constitutional Court in February 2020 due to a violation of the requirement for a parliamentary majority.
 The Consent Act was passed again in December 2020, this time, with the required parliamentary majority.
 Shortly thereafter, two constitutional complaints applying for a temporary injunction were lodged against it and the ratification of the agreement again became subject to the decision of the Federal Constitutional Court.